 10. Diaper Cream

 I stopped using diaper creams as much as I did when my baby was a newborn.
-But in case of a diaper rash and I forget to bring along the butte paste, I have it in my diaper bag.
+But in case of a diaper rash and I forget to bring along the butt paste, I have it in my diaper bag.

 11. Baby Wipes